SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Related Work

-\paragraph{Instruction-following resources for scientific literature.} While numerous open-domain instruction-following collections exist, resources for enhancing and evaluating LLMs' instruction-following capabilities on scientific literature are limited.
-Such resources are critical for developing models that can assist researchers and accelerate scientific discovery \citep{taylor2022-galactica-a-large, xie2023-darwin-series-domain}.
+\paragraph{Instruction-following resources for scientific literature.} Despite many instruction-following collections, few resources focus on scientific literature, which are crucial for assisting researchers and accelerating discovery \citep{taylor2022-galactica-a-large, xie2023-darwin-series-domain}.
 Recent work has taken steps in this direction with the development of instruction-following datasets for specific domains such as mathematics \citep{yue2024mammoth,yue2024mammoth2,shao2024-deepseekmath-pushing-the, luo2023wizardmath, tang2024mathscale, toshniwal2024openmath1}, medicine \citep{parmar2022-in-boxbart-get, wu2023-pmc-llama-further, rohanian2023exploring_medtuned}, chemistry \citep{yu2024llasmol, zhang2024-chemllm-a-chemical}, molecular biology \citep{fang2023mol, tran2023-bioinstruct-instruction-tuning}, materials science \citep{song2023-honeybee-progressive-instruction}, and college-level foundational science ~\citep{zhang2024sciglm}.
-Besides domain limitations, these resources primarily focus on improving LLMs' abilities to solve college-level science problems or reasoning tasks (see also, MMLU~\citep{hendrycks2021measuring-mmlu}, SciEval~\citep{sun2023scieval}, TheoremQA~\citep{chen2023theoremqa}, SciBench~\citep{wang2024scibench}, and GPQA~\citep{rein2023gpqa}).
-In contrast, \dataset both covers a broader set of scientific domains and focuses on document-grounded scientific literature understanding tasks that can power real-world scientific use cases.
-Another distinguishing factor of our work is our inclusion of tasks that require structured outputs, following a uniform JSON output format, besides text-to-text tasks.
-Some instruction-tuning resources have explored structured output formats ~\citep{zhang2023tablellama, wang2023instructuie, jiao2023-instruct-and-extract, gao2023jsontuning}, but not with a focus on scientific literature.
-Finally, most datasets in \dataset require long input contexts, leading to longer instruction contexts than prior work (see Appendix Table~\ref{tab:context_comparison} for a comparison).
+In contrast, \dataset both covers a broader set of scientific domains and focuses on \textit{document-grounded} scientific literature understanding tasks that can power real-world scientific use cases.
+While recent work such as \citet{li2024scilitllm} explores improving language models' scientific understanding through continuous pretraining and SFT, our work specifically contributes a diverse, high-quality instruction dataset for this domain.
+Some instruction-tuning resources have explored structured output formats ~\citep{zhang2023tablellama, wang2023instructuie, jiao2023-instruct-and-extract, gao2023jsontuning}, but not with a focus on science.
+Finally, most datasets in \dataset have longer instruction contexts than prior works (see Appendix Table~\ref{tab:context_comparison} for a comparison).